TanmayKhedekar/TanmayKhedekar/README.md

+Here’s the updated GitHub README with your requested changes to the AI/ML section:

+---

 # Hi there 👋, I'm Tanmay Khedekar!

 Welcome to my GitHub profile!
 I’m passionate about coding, problem-solving, and building impactful solutions.